-Before the closing, there was so much to deal with in terms of paperwork, negotiating, arranging movers, and trying to keep up with work, that nothing really registered for me until after the move.
-And when it did finally sink in, I fell fast into a mean red funk (a condition more commonly described as buyer’s remorse).
+Before the closing, I had so much to deal with—paperwork, negotiating, arranging movers, trying to keep up with work—that nothing really registered for me until after the move.
+And when it did finally sink in, I fell fast into a mean red funk—a condition more commonly described as buyer’s remorse.
 I wandered from room to room wondering what the hell was I thinking?
 I made a list of all the things that needed fixing or buying or disinfecting before I could feel comfortable in this place.
 It was one long list, let me tell you.
 After a while, I just threw it away because it was freaking me out.

-Fortunately, I’m over that dreadful stage now and am moving forward with resolve.
-I made a new, more level-headed list of the fixes and improvements that will need to be done when the time comes.
+Fortunately, I’m over that dreadful stage now.
+I’m moving forward with resolve.
+I made a new, level-headed list of the fixes and improvements that need to be done.
+I’ll tackle those things when the time comes.
 But first I must unpack, clean, sort, and settle in.
 And I must see the good in all of this, because it is there.
-It just requires that I select the correct perspective and adjust my attitude.
+It just requires me to select a healthy perspective.
+I need to adjust my attitude.
 In the immortal words of Winston Churchill, I must KBO: Keep Buggering On.